ibagrak/algae/README.md

 2. Clone the git repo - `git clone git://github.com/algae/algae.git`
 3. Modify application name in `app.yaml`
 4. Populate `secrets.py.template` with secrets and rename it to `secrets.py`
-5. [Register](https://appengine.google.com/) your new app with Google and off you go!
+5. [Register](https://appengine.google.com/) your new app with Google
+6. Deploy
+7. Off you go!

 ## Contributing

 By Gosh, it's on Github, so please contribute.

-To sweeten the deal, first legit pull request earns you $3 (or coffee, if you want to meet the author in person).
+To sweeten the deal, first legit pull request earns you $3 (or coffee/beer in person).
 Three legit pull requests gets you contributor status.
-Author reserves the right to define legit.
+The author reserves the right to define legit.

 ## Project information